Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-with-Terraform.md

 - **Example of deploying AMBA-ALZ**: This example demonstrates how to deploy the AMBA-ALZ pattern using an existing management group hierarchy with default naming as used in the [ALZ Architecture Definition](https://raw.githubusercontent.com/Azure/Azure-Landing-Zones-Library/refs/heads/main/platform/alz/architecture_definitions/alz.alz_architecture_definition.json).
 - **Example of deploying a Custom Architecture**: This example demonstrates how to deploy the AMBA-ALZ pattern using an existing custom management group hierarchy.
 - **Example of deploying with Custom Policy Assignments**: It is possible to tailor the Policy Definitions that are deployed and assigned by developing custom archetypes.
-This example demonstrates a situation where only Service Health is deployed.
+This example demonstrates a situation where only Service Health is deployed, but can be applied to other policy assignments as well.

 ## Example of deploying AMBA-ALZ